 As well as cookies that are set by domains we control (first-party cookies), you may also see cookies set by a third party (third-party cookies).
 These are set when you interact with certain parts of our service and are used by these third-party services to understand your preferences and sometimes tailor content they show you.

-Below is a list of the cookies currently set by us:
+Below is a list of the cookies currently used:

-Load Balancing Cookies (Strictly Necessary Cookies, set by Amazon Web Services)
+Load Balancing Cookies (set by Amazon Web Services)

 You can change the way your browser handles cookies if you wish.
 You could accept or reject them by default or be notified when a website is trying to set or update cookie.
 Exactly how you disable cookies depends on the browser or device you are using.
 The help feature on most browsers will tell you how you how you can manage and or disable cookies.
 If you disable cookies on your browser, certain features or parts of our service may not function correctly or will have a degraded experience.